Partnering with school leaders to navigate complexity and lead with intention

 My approach is:

-Creating space for genuine connection, listening and peer learning, easing the professional isolation.
+Relational, not transactional: creating space for genuine connection, listening and peer learning, easing the professional isolation.

-Honouring the wisdom you already have and helping you reconnect with your own agency and authority.
+Pragmatic, not prescriptive: honouring the wisdom you already have and helping you reconnect with your own agency and authority.

-Supporting you to stop doing things, to say no, to lead within your values even in the face of multiple stakeholder pressures.
+Permission-creating: supporting you to stop doing things, to say no, to lead within your values even in the face of multiple stakeholder pressures.

 How I work with school leaders